volantvm/volant/docs/5_architecture/5_boot-and-runtime.md

 - Launcher preference:
   - If LaunchSpec.KernelOverride set → use that path
-  - Else if Initramfs present → use vmlinux (uncompressed)
+  - Else if bzImage available → use bzImage (default, compressed)
-  - Else → use bzImage (compressed)
+  - Else → use vmlinux (uncompressed ELF)

+Both bzImage and vmlinux contain the same embedded initramfs with kestrel agent and C init that handles both boot paths.
+The only difference is compression format.

 ## Boot Media